 DHA serves the community by offering affordable spay/neuter services, low cost vaccination clinics, and a pet food pantry.

-We receive no government funding, and rely on the support of the community in the form of volunteers, private donations, bequests, grants, fundraising events, and our Guardian Angel Program to complete our mission.
+We receive no government funding, and rely on the support of the community in the form of volunteers, private donations, bequests, grants, fundraising events, our Guardian Angel Program, and our Helping Hands Club to complete our mission.

 Our mission is to act as a voice for companion animals and to enhance their welfare by providing temporary shelter, spay/neuter services, humane education programs, and adoption/placement resources.

 Our vision is to secure a safe environment for all companion animals.